fin-cli/handbook/commands/cache/type.md

-# wp cache type
+# fin cache type

 Attempts to determine which object cache is being used.

-Note that the guesses made by this function are based on the WP_Object_Cache classes that define the 3rd party object cache extension.
+Note that the guesses made by this function are based on the FIN_Object_Cache classes that define the 3rd party object cache extension.
 Changes to those classes could render problems with this function's ability to determine which object cache is being used.

 ### EXAMPLES

     # Check cache type.
-    $ wp cache type
+    $ fin cache type
     Default

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|